Youth rights

 Youth Guarantee

 Four months is all it takes!
-At least according to the largest EU youth employment initiative, promising that every young person who is not in education, employment, or training (NEET) will be offered an opportunity within four months.
+At least according to the largest EU youth employment initiative, promising that every young person who is not in education, employment, or training (NEET) will be provided with an offer within four months.
 We have been present since the very inception of the Youth Guarantee in 2010.